 Here is a picture of a farm in East Cape feeding his cattle with 90% black wattle and 10% chop mix.

-- I am NO farmer and all I am offering on this page is results from intensive research and info given to me by other farmers and colleges.
+- I am NO farmer and all I am offering on this page is results from a lot of reading, info from colleges and universities, from farmers, discussion groups on Facebook etc.

-- Please if you get any analysis done, please send me a copy to upload on this page for other farmers to refer to– The more info the better!
+- Please if you get any analysis done, please send me a copy of the results to upload on this page for other farmers to refer to– The more info the better!